oliviawestmacottssw/SSW.Rules.Content/rules/do-you-provide-at-least-two-days-notice-for-people-in-other-time-zones/rule.md

 ---

-Ideally, giving people more than 1 weeks’ notice gives people enough time to adjust their schedule, and keep their clients informed about their availability.
+Ideally, giving people more than 1 weeks’ notice gives people enough time to adjust their schedule, and keep their clients informed about their availability.​